 - The trails are blazed in colors matching the trail map: blue for Oli’s Eagle Trail, white for the Appalachian Trail, and light orange for the Greensboro Highlands Trail.
 The wider Silent Brook Trail is not blazed but is easy to follow.

-- After a housing development was proposed for this entire forested hillside, the Hanover Conservancy and Town worked with the developer to cluster homes close to the road and conserve the remaining acreage.
+- The Hanover Conservancy owns and manages the Greensboro Ridge Natural Area.
+The Town of Hanover holds a conservation easement on the land.
+After a housing development was proposed for this entire forested hillside, the Hanover Conservancy and Town worked with the developer to cluster homes close to the road and conserve the remaining acreage.
 The Conservancy acquired the land in 2008, protecting valuable wildlife habitat, a scenic backdrop, and a wonderful natural area with trails for the new Velvet Rocks and Silent Brook neighborhoods and the greater community to enjoy.

 - Take a moment to check the trailhead kiosk display and map.
 We are grateful to Trumbull-Nelson for the gift of this beautifully hand-crafted kiosk.